 - Constant back pain during menstruation

-- Constipation prior to or during menstruation
+- Constipation before or during menstruation

 - Ovarian pain experienced during ovulation

-Can You Get Pregnant with Anteverted Uterus?
+Can You Get Pregnant With an Anteverted Uterus?

-How is Anteverted Uterus Diagnosed?
+How Is an Anteverted Uterus Diagnosed?

 An anteverted uterus can be diagnosed using the following two methods:

-Impact of Anteverted Uterus on Pregnancy
+Impact of an Anteverted Uterus on Pregnancy

-Treatment Options for Anteverted Uterus
+Treatment Options for an Anteverted Uterus

-- Knee-Chest Folding: Lie flat on a mat with your back on the floor and knees bent.
+Knee to Chest Exercise: Lie flat on a mat with your back on the floor and knees bent.
 Slowly lift one of your knees and bring it close to the chest with the help of both your hands.
 Maintain this position for about 10-15 seconds and release your foot back to its bent position.
 Repeat the same process with the other knee.

 Also Read: Bicornuate (Heart Shaped) Uterus